sacheendra/appbase-apidoc/README.md

 `String` - The path.

 ### insert()
-Sets/inserts value for a property
+Sets/inserts value for a property.
+This operation creates a new accessible path, which can be used to create an _Appbase Reference_.

 #### Usage
 ```javascript